soneyahossain/STG-I/README.md

 To to generate symbolic constarints of a program P -

 1. Need to define which variables are symbolic varibales and need to assign concrete values to those varibales.
-For example, consider the below program-
+For example, consider the below if_else_ladder.cpp program-
 ```
 #include <stdio.h>
 #include "../lib/stg.h"    * need to include stg.h file *